Skip to Content

 Pyrex is microwave safe.
 The manufacture guarantees users that the products are thicker and harder than most glassware brands, making them tolerant in high temperatures.

-Despite being safe to use Pyrex products in the microwave, there are benefits and risks involved in heating and cooking food in your microwave.
+Despite being safe to use Pyrex products in the microwave, there are benefits and risks involved in this process.

-When purchasing Pyrex glass products, you will find a label or symbol indicating that it is microwave safe, freezer safe, and/or oven safe.
+When purchasing Pyrex glass products, you will find a label or symbol on the bottom.
+This indicates that it is microwave-safe, freezer-safe, and/or oven-safe.
 However, several users have experienced issues such as exploding and cracking.

 Why does this happen?
 It is not safe to microwave cold glass.
-The thermal dynamic transition between hot and cold or vise versa needs to be smooth and gradual as to not shock or disrupt the solid matter.
+The thermal dynamic transition between hot and cold or vice versa needs to be smooth and gradual.
+This is to not shock or disrupt the solid matter.

-Usually, the Pyrex glass is safe in the microwave but the safety trait will diminish if you use it on different devices.
+Usually, the Pyrex glass is safe in the microwave.

-If you take a Pyrex dish or container out of the freezer, do not put it right away into your microwave or hot oven.
-If you do so, the glass container or dish will explode and shatter small pieces of glass scattered everywhere when forced in sudden high heat.
+If you take a Pyrex dish out of the freezer, do not put it directly into your microwave oroven.
+If you do so, the glass container or dish will explode and shatter small pieces of glass.

 Alternatively, Pyrex glassware must not be removed from the hot microwave and placed directly into the cold fridge or freezer.
-If you do so, your Pyrex glassware will rapidly change in temperature which results crack or shatter due to thermal shock.
+If you do so, your Pyrex glassware will rapidly change in temperature which results in cracking or shattering due to thermal shock.

-The ideal is that avoid pouring anything hot into cold glassware.
-Alternatively, avoid placing hot Pyrex glassware into a very cold spaces.
+The idea is that avoid pouring anything hot into cold glassware.
+Alternatively, avoid placing hot Pyrex glassware into very cold spaces.

 Tips to microwave Pyrex safely